Top 10 Best Football Running Backs of All Time

 He should be up there with Terrell Davis.
-One of the strongest back in NFL history.
+He's one of the strongest backs in NFL history.

-Never got injured until he had the madden curse it was all over.
+He never got injured until he had the Madden curse.
+After that, it was all over.

-Too bad he does not get the credit he deserves because he played in denver.
-Been a lot of backs get 1000 in denver's shanahan years but only one with over 2,000.
-Davis was scary on the super bowl teams.
-Elway would get them the lead and td would run out the clock.
-His play in super bowl 32 is amazing, probably could of set the rushing record if he didn't have to sit out some of the game with that migrane.
-I really hope he will make the hof someday, elway had no rings till td came to town!
+Too bad he does not get the credit he deserves because he played in Denver.
+A lot of backs got 1,000 yards in Denver's Shanahan years, but only one with over 2,000.
+Davis was scary on the Super Bowl teams.
+Elway would get them the lead and TD would run out the clock.
+His play in Super Bowl 32 was amazing.
+He probably could have set the rushing record if he hadn't had to sit out some of the game with that migraine.
+I really hope he will make the Hall of Fame someday.
+Elway had no rings until TD came to town!

 Terrell is by far the best when he played.
-If you look back at him in tape he had skills that I don't think any other back in the league has possessed.
-He won a superbowl without eyesight!
-He played well his whole career and it is not fair he is cut short on the list because of an injury.
+If you look back at him on tape, he had skills that I don't think any other back in the league has possessed.
+He won a Super Bowl without eyesight!
+He played well his whole career, and it's not fair he is ranked so low on the list because of an injury.
 He was a pure beast.

 I'd take TD over any other back on this list except Jim Brown.
-He's simply the greatest post-season RB - hell no-one else is even in the same galaxy, let alone same league.
-And he and Jim are the only two RBs in history to average over 100 yards a game for their career (including postseason).
-If you want a highlight, Sanders; if you want to win games, TD.
+He's simply the greatest post-season running back - hell, no one else is even in the same galaxy, let alone the same league.
+And he and Jim are the only two running backs in history to average over 100 yards a game for their career, including the postseason.
+If you want a highlight, pick Sanders.
+If you want to win games, pick TD.

-This right here is an example of how stupid people are.
-Ray rice lesean mccoy Michael turner maurice jones drew etc are much better than peyton hills and darren sproles.
+This right here is an example of how uninformed people can be.
+Ray Rice, LeSean McCoy, Michael Turner, Maurice Jones-Drew, etc., are much better than Peyton Hillis and Darren Sproles.